Newly-built homes continue to sell quickly.

-The most recent Housing Market Index shows¬†homebuilder confidence near¬†its highest point in a decade, with¬†home builders projecting new home sales for 2016 to be near¬†multi-year bests.
+The most recent Housing Market Index shows¬†homebuilder confidence near¬†its highest point in a decade, with¬†home builders projecting new home sales for early-2017¬†to be near¬†multi-year bests.

 Demand for new homes has been strong, too, as evidenced by the high number of buyers requesting tours of model units.

 If you're hoping to buy new construction, there aren't many homes to left to purchase.
-At the end of July,¬†there were just 233,000¬†new homes for sale nationwide, a supply of 4.3 months.Click to see today's rates (Oct 22nd, 2016)
+At the end of October,¬†there were just 246,000¬†new homes for sale nationwide, a supply of 5.2 months.Click to see today's rates (Dec 10th, 2016)

-New home sales have started the¬†year strong, with buyers snapping up homes at every¬†available price point -- faster than builders can build them, even.
+New home sales will end the¬†year strong, with buyers snapping up homes at every¬†available price point -- faster than builders can build them, even.

-At the current pace of sales, the complete stock of new homes for sale would be sold in¬†4.3 months.
-This means that all newly-built homes for sale would be "sold out" by¬†the first months of 2017.
+At the current pace of sales, the complete stock of new homes for sale would be sold in 5.2 months.
+This means that all newly-built homes for sale would be "sold out" prior to April of next year.

-It's a seller's market for housing.
+Builders could have the upper hand on buyers right now -- it's¬†a seller's market.
 Home supply of less than six months typically favors sellers over buyers in home negotiations.

-Home prices are rising but, thankfully,¬†mortgage rates remain cheap.
+Home prices are rising but, thankfully,¬†mortgage rates remain low.